hei411/hei411/README.md

 I like:
   - Designing things that work
-  - Verifying why things work
+  - Verifying that things work
   - Implementing things that work
   - Toffee ice-creams